Embedding in Recommender Systems: A Survey: Quantization

 \section{Quantization}

 {Quantization, a fundamental technique in information theory, emerges as a promising avenue to bolster the scalability of deep recommender systems.
 It aims to compress continuous \textit{high-dimensional vectors} into \textit{low-dimensional discrete codes}.
-In deep recommender systems, there can be tens of thousands of categorical features that are encoded into dense embeddings.
-The huge memory cost caused by the embeddings poses a challenge to the deployment of deep recommender systems.
-In this context, quantization offers a strategic pathway to alleviate the memory burden associated with embeddings, thereby contributing to the enhanced scalability and operational efficiency of recommendation systems.}
+In deep recommender systems, there can be tens of thousands of categorical features that are encoded into dense vectors, also known as embeddings.
+The high memory cost associated with embeddings poses a challenge to the deployment of deep recommender systems.
+In this context, quantization provides a strategic pathway to alleviate the memory burden associated with embeddings, thereby enhancing the scalability and operational efficiency of recommender systems.}

 Quantization compresses the original embedding into a set of codes.
-The length of this set of codes will be much smaller than the original embedding.
+The memory cost of this set of codes is much smaller than the original embedding.
 One can either (1) use such discrete codes as new embeddings or (2) reconstruct the original embedding with a small distortion.
 Therefore, quantization allows us to discard the original embedding, leading to pronounced reductions in memory consumption and offering an effective way to address the scalability challenges in recommender systems.
 In this section, we classify quantization methods into: (a) binary quantization and (b) codebook quantization based on the form of quantization embedding.
 In particular, we additionally discuss the application of quantization embedding on online recommender systems.
 These quantization approaches are summarized in Table~\ref{tab:quantization_final}.
 Fig.~\ref{fig:quantization_methods} provides a comprehensive overview of these quantization approaches.